- Principle and Code of Conduct

 Integrity means acting out of conviction with responsibility and steadfastness.
 A company can only have integrity when its people conduct themselves with integrity.
-Thus PAIG (China) is committed to fostering a strong and sincere culture of integrity through wide-ranging measures and activities.
-Integrity defines our inner attitude towards regulations, guidelines and values.
-Such values of integrity apply to every one of us, regardless of our position and function.
+Thus PAIG China is committed to fostering a strong and sincere culture of integrity through wide-ranging measures and activities.
+Integrity describes our inner attitude towards regulations, guidelines and values.
+Such values of integrity apply to every one of us, regardless of our function, division, role and task.

-Compliance means complying with laws, regulations, internal rules and policies, as well as ensuring the implementation of the aforesaid.
+Compliance means complying with laws, regulations, internal rules and policies, as well as ensuring implementation of aforesaid.
 Compliance is not just a matter for management, but the responsibility of all employees.
-Key topics of compliance include anti-trust law, conflict of interest, anti-money laudering, data protection, product liability, fraud by employees, corruption, securities law/insider trading, etc. Among them, anti-corruption is the top priority in compliance.
+Key topics of compliance include anti-trust law, conflict of interest, money laundering, data protection, product liability, fraud by employees, corruption, securities law/insider trading, etc. Among others, anti-corruption is the top priority in the integrity work.

 - Whistleblower System

 To better implement the whistleblower policy, the Central Investigation Office was established, and Ombudspersons were appointed, to receive and process reports of Regulatory Violations affecting the Volkswagen Group.
-PAIG (China) has established its local investigation office to receive and process reports from its employees.
-Any employee may submit his/her report regarding potential violations via the following intake channels.
+PAIG China has also established its local investigation office to receive and process reports.

 - Intake Channels